Basic Plan - Overview

-Binghamton University is vulnerable to a number of natural and human-caused hazards that can affect University property and faculty, staff, students, and visitors that are present on campus.
+Binghamton University is vulnerable to a number of natural and human-caused hazards that can affect University property and faculty, staff, students and visitors.
 To effectively respond to these natural and human-caused hazards, the University has adopted this Comprehensive Emergency Management Plan (CEMP) to guide response efforts.
-The priorities for this plan are to (1) protect lives, (2) stabilize the incident, (3) minimize environmental and property damage, and (4) continue critical services to customers.
+The priorities for this plan are to (1) protect lives; (2) stabilize the incident; (3) minimize environmental and property damage; and (4) continue critical services to customers.
 This plan also strives to meet National Incident Management System-Incident Command System (NIMS ICS) requirements as established by the Federal Emergency Management Agency (FEMA).
 The use of NIMS ICS enables this response plan to coordinate effectively with other jurisdictions involved in a response.

-The Binghamton University CEMP is a campus-level plan covering property owned by Binghamton University and the faculty, staff, students, and visitors associated with the Binghamton University campus.
-This CEMP is designed to address a comprehensive range of natural and manmade hazards that could affect the Binghamton University campus.
+The Binghamton University CEMP is a University-level plan covering property owned by Binghamton University and the faculty, staff, students and visitors associated with Binghamton University.
+This CEMP is designed to address a comprehensive range of natural and manmade hazards that could affect Binghamton University property.
 The plan includes procedures for responding to a range of levels of emergency regardless of the size, type or complexity.

-The Binghamton University CEMP supersedes any previous plans and precludes employee actions not in concert with the intent of this plan, or the emergency response organizations created by it.
-This Plan supersedes and rescinds all previous editions of Binghamton University emergency management plans.
-If any portion of this Emergency Operations Plan is held invalid by judicial or administrative ruling, such ruling shall not affect the validity of the remaining portions of this Plan.
+The Binghamton University CEMP supersedes any previous plans and precludes employee actions not in concert with the intent of this plan or the emergency response organizations created by it.
+This plan supersedes and rescinds all previous editions of Binghamton University emergency management plans.
+If any portion of this plan is held invalid by judicial or administrative ruling, such ruling shall not affect the validity of the remaining portions of this plan.

 Nothing in this plan should be construed in a manner that limits the use of good judgment and common sense in matters not foreseen or covered by the elements of this plan or its appendices.

-Binghamton University can vary in the number of faculty, staff, and students located on campus depending on the time of day and event.
-The University has a student enrollment of over 14,000 and a staff of approximately 2,000 – 3,000.
-The majority of these students and staff may be on campus at a given time.
-In addition, Binghamton University draws large gatherings for special events at the Events Center (10,000 person capacity), the Anderson Center for the Performing Arts (1,600 person capacity) as well as other campus venues.
+Binghamton University can vary in the number of faculty, staff, students and visitors located on University property depending on the time of day and event.
+The University has a student enrollment of over 17,800 and approximately 5,000 employees.
+The majority of these students, faculty and staff may be on campus at a given time.
+In addition, Binghamton University draws large gatherings for special events at the Events Center (10,000-person capacity), the Anderson Center for the Performing Arts (1,600-person capacity) as well as other campus venues.

 A number of natural hazards can affect the Binghamton University campus.
 These include:

-In addition, threat of technological and biological hazards, those caused by human omission or error, such as transportation accidents, hazardous materials incidents, or utility failures are also possible.
+In addition, threat of technological and biological hazards; those caused by human omission or error such as transportation accidents, fire, hazardous materials incidents; or utility failures are also possible.
 A civil disturbance or terrorism incident could also occur.
-Binghamton University draws large crowds to the Events Center and the Anderson Center for the Performing Arts which are potential targets for intentional criminal acts.
-The global nature of Binghamton University business, programs, and travel to and from other continents elevates the risk of exposure to communicable diseases.
+Binghamton University draws large crowds to the Events Center and the Anderson Center for the Performing Arts, which are potential targets for intentional criminal acts.
+The global nature of Binghamton University business, programs and travel to and from other continents elevates the risk of exposure to communicable diseases.